 For construction projects, CPA funding recipients will usually be required to instruct their general liability insurer to add the Town of Wayland as an additional insured as related to this specific CPA-funded project and to require that all contractors on the project do the same.
-Proof of this coverage must be submitted for the CPC's files prior to commencement of the project.
+Proof of this coverage must be submitted for the CPC's files prior to issuance of any reimbursement.